Student Code of Conduct

 A University Warning is a formal, written notice that the behavior or set of behaviors is inappropriate and violates the basic expectations of students as set forth in the Student Code.

-For some offenses, fines may be imposed and the amounts depend on the infractions.
+For some behaviors, fines may be imposed and the amounts depend on the violations.
 Money collected will be used to support educational programming.
 Delinquent fines may be assessed to the student’s billing statement.

 Limitations on Activities and/or Access